eylons/awsDeployTest/README.md

 Database and tables creation and update should be done in more generic way using code Website domain name (using route53)
 Limit the SSH for specific IP
-Size of Instances should be considered according requirements
+Size and type of Instances should be selected according to scale and performance requirements

 ### Uninstalling